-Three CMS Teachers awarded with ASC Lifetime Achievement Award
+Three CMS Teachers Honored with ASC Lifetime Achievement Award

 October 20, 2020

-Often our educators don’t receive the credit they deserve, especially in these trying times during the pandemic.
-Since 2012, the Arts & Science Council has celebrated the works of our educators through their Lifetime Achievement in Teaching Award honoring a special group of creative teachers with a grant and original work of art.
-Each award recipient this year will receive $5,000 made possible through an endowment gift made to ASC from Charlotte-based fashion retailer The Cato Corporation.
+Often, our educators don’t receive the credit they deserve, especially in these trying times during the pandemic.
+Since 2012, the Arts & Science Council (ASC) has celebrated the work of educators through its Lifetime Achievement in Teaching Award, honoring a special group of creative teachers with a grant and an original work of art.
+Each award recipient this year will receive $5,000, made possible through an endowment gift from Charlotte-based fashion retailer The Cato Corporation.

-“Creativity plays an important role in helping students expand their thinking, evaluate complex issues and solve problems,” said ASC President Jeep Bryant.
-“We are proud to recognize these exceptionally creative and innovative teachers whose lifetime achievements as educators in arts, science or history have greatly enriched the lives of the students.”
+“Creativity plays an important role in helping students expand their thinking, evaluate complex issues, and solve problems,” said ASC President Jeep Bryant.
+“We are proud to recognize these exceptionally creative and innovative teachers whose lifetime achievements as educators in arts, science, or history have greatly enriched the lives of their students.”

 Corey Mitchell (Arts)